Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 # Exercise 5: Creating and using views
 In this exercise, you will create a view to provide abstraction and promote code reuse.

+To make sure that you are not colliding with others that work on the lab on the same account, you will create the view in a database.

 If you don't want to limit yourself to reading from or writing to files, you can use U-SQL metadata objects to add additional abstractions.
 You create them in the context of a database and a schema.
 Every U-SQL script will always run with a default database (master) and default schema (dbo) as its default context.
 You can create your own database and/or schema and can change the context by using the USE statement.

 Let's start with encapsulating parts of the queries above for future sharing with views and table-valued functions.
 You can encapsulate a U-SQL expression in a view for future reuse.